suyash144/titans/README.md

 It's crucial at this point to mention that the sequences are totally random, so we are truly testing memory.
 Usually, neural networks aim to learn some general input-output mapping by approximating a function that works for all the samples in the training dataset.
 There is no such function here; there is no underlying low-dimensional statistical similarity across training data that can be leveraged or extracted by the network.
 We are literally treating it as a storage device.

 While this may seem like a major reduction in scope, I felt that this was a good way to get a minimal proof-of-concept up and running quickly.
 It's also straightforward to evaluate, since there is exactly one correct answer for a given 3-number sequence stem at test time, provided the model has seen the full sequence before.
-I could then use this for more interesting things like testing memory capacity (read on for those results).
+I could then use this for more interesting things like testing memory capacity and forgetting.

 ### A tricky detail